Business Email Sign-off Considerations

 Your business email sign-off is like the bow on a package.
 It wraps your message up with a final touch.
 This touch can help to solidify the tone and intent of your communications.

 You want to be perceived favorably.
-So how do you go about closing your emails with the appropriate tone?
+So, how do you close your emails with the appropriate tone?

 Many also stress their concern about not looking redundant by always using the same closing.
-So let’s talk about your options and considerations.
+Let’s discuss your options and considerations.

 Using the Proper Email Sign-Off

-All sign-offs need to include your name.
-Whether you have your first name alone or first and last name depends on the formality you want to relay in your email.
+All sign-offs must include your name.
+Whether you use your first name alone or your first and last name depends on the formality you want to convey in your email.

 You can include your last name for first-time contacts, but that isn’t necessary for subsequent communications.
 If your email program is set up correctly, your last name is in the From field.